spierala/mini-rx-store/docs/docs/ext-undo-extension.md

 });
 ```
 ## Options
-The Undo Extension buffers the last 100 Actions by default to be able to undo an Action.
+The Undo Extension buffers the last 100 actions by default to be able to undo an action.
 You can configure the buffer like this:
 ```ts
 new UndoExtension({bufferSize: 200})
 ```

 ## Undo an Action (Redux API)
 In order to undo an action, we need to cache the action which we want to undo.
-Later we can dispatch an `undo` Action which takes the cached action as payload.
+Later we can dispatch an `undo` action which takes the cached action as payload.

 Example:
 ```ts